-Census data reveals that Penn Highlands Clearfield's community decreased in population within a nine-year span by -2.9%.
-The community also has less female representation when compared to males (47.3% vs. 52.6%) in years 2015-2019 with a majority of the community being predominantly White (non-Hispanic) (93.0%).
+Census data reveals that the Penn Highlands DuBois community decreased in population within a nine-year span by -2.9% in Clearfield County and -3.9% in Jefferson County.
+The community also has less female representation when compared to males in Clearfield County (47.3% vs. 52.6%) while more female representation is seen in Jefferson County (50.2% vs. 49.8%) in years 2015-2019 with a majority of the community being predominantly White in Clearfield County (non-Hispanic) (93.0%) and 97.2% in Jefferson County.

-The median household income level in years 2015-2019 of \$49,015 was lower in Clearfield County when compared to the state (\$61,744).
-The percentage of residents living in Penn Highlands Clearfield Hospital's community with an education beyond high school is lower than in Pennsylvania (37.8% vs. 55.8%).
+The median household income level in years 2015-2019 of \$49,015 was lower in Clearfield County and in Jefferson County (\$47,603) when compared to the state (\$61,744).
+The percentage of residents living in Clearfield County with an education beyond high school is lower than in Pennsylvania (37.8% vs. 55.8%).
+Slightly, more than one-third of Jefferson County residents (38.4%) have an education beyond high school.

-In 2020, 14.6% of individuals lived in households with income below 100% of the Federal Poverty Level (FPL); this percentage is higher when compared to the state (12.4%).
-Also revealing is that more than one-third of individuals (35.4%) are living in households with an income below 200% of the FPL.
+In 2020, 14.6% of individuals in Clearfield County and 15.2% in Jefferson County lived in households with income below 100% of the Federal Poverty Level (FPL); these percentages are higher when compared to the state (12.4%).
+Also revealing is that more than one-third of individuals (35.4%; Clearfield County and 37.1%; Jefferson County) are living in households with an income below 200% of the FPL.
 Poverty is considered a key driver of health status.
 Economic and social insecurity often are associated with poor health.
 Poverty, unemployment, and lack of educational achievement affect access to care and a community's ability to engage in healthy behaviors.
 Residents and families cannot thrive without a network that ensures support, safety, and a strong socioeconomic foundation.
-Providing and reaffirming such resources can ensure a healthy
+Providing and reaffirming such resources can ensure a healthy community and environment.